vbookshelf/Ikigai-Recommender-System/README.md

 <br>

 This was my entry in the Kaggle CareerVillage competition.
-The objective was to develop a method to recommend student questions to professionals who are most likely to answer them.
+The objective was to develop an automated recommender system to match student questions to people who can answer them.

 The data and published notebooks are available on Kaggle: